Odisha River Sand Monitoring - GIS and AI Enforcement Framework

 • Instant alerts when extraction is detected outside a valid lease

-• Single command view: gate events + river events
+• Single command view: gate events plus river events

 Real-time dashboard for hotspots, variance, and action queues.